 xAPI course files are supported by the Content Uploader and can be uploaded using the existing Course Uploader process.
 After the upload is complete, the Content Uploader either displays details of the successful upload or describes any upload errors which occurred.

-For more information about using the Content Uploader: See Create an Online Course - Overview.
+For more information about using the Content Uploader: See Content Uploader - Create an Online Course - Overview.

 xAPI course files are also supported by the Course Publisher and can be uploaded using the existing Course Publishing process.
 After the upload is complete, the Course Publisher either displays details of the successful upload or describes any upload errors which occurred.

-For more information about using the Course Publisher: See Course Publisher Overview.
+For more information about using the Course Publisher: See Course Publisher (Legacy) Overview.